-Here's an easy experiment students can try to explore the differences between permeable and impervious surfaces, and see why surface matters when it comes to stormwater.
+Here's a simple experiment students can try to explore the differences between permeable and impervious surfaces, and see why surface matters when it comes to stormwater.

 Vocabulary to know before you start